jestjs/jest/docs/Configuration.md

 A transformer must be an object with at least a `process` function, and it's also recommended to include a `getCacheKey` function.
 If your transformer is written in ESM you should have a default export with that object.

+If the tests are written using [native ESM](ECMAScriptModules.md) the transformer can export `processAsync` and `getCacheKeyAsync` instead or in addition to the synchronous variants.

 ### `transformIgnorePatterns` \[array&lt;string&gt;]

 Default: `["/node_modules/", "\\.pnp\\.[^\\\/]+$"]`